March 14, 2026 * 25/ 45 MILES

 Cut-Off Times:

 The finish line shuts down at 7 PM.
-This leaves 11 hours for the 45 mile course and 9 hours for the 25 mile course.
+This leaves 11 hours for the 45-mile course and 9 hours for the 25-mile course.

 ALL racers are ultimately the responsibility of the race staff and MUST be accounted for at all times.
-In order to accomplish this, a disqualified racer may require an evacuation or snowmachine escort back to the road system.

 A Little R-E-S-P-E-C-T: